m1ga/ti.osm/README.md

-# Ti.OSM - OpenstreetMap module for Appcelerato Titanium (Android)
+# Ti.OSM - OpenstreetMap module for Titanium (Android)

 <img src="screenshot.jpg"/><br/>
 Use OpenstreetMap as a map in Titanium.
+Library: <a href="https://github.com/osmdroid/osmdroid">osmdroid</a>

 ## Setup